ZaiusInc/bulk-schema-setup/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  Supply the name of the file with the identifiers to
+  -h, --help            show this help message and exit -f FILE, --file FILE  Supply the name of the file with fields to create
-                        process.
-Supported columns are: email, vuid, phone
 ```